 Notoriously difficult tickets to get on game day include most Giants', Tigers', Carp, and Hawks games (home and away - especially on Fridays and weekends) and games on big national holidays (Golden Week (April 29th to May 5th) - Childrens' Day (May 5th) in particular).
 Increasingly in 2015, weekend and holiday games for all teams have become difficult, especially for the better seats.

 Oh, and some of the teams have special give-away nights that sell out in no time.
 And these are for a Tuesday through Thursday series.
-I've been caught completely off guard by these a number of time, wondering, "Why is this match up sold out?"
+I've been caught completely off guard by these a number of times, wondering, "Why is this match-up sold out?"
+So it could happen at any time.

 The version of the question that often isn't asked, but should be, is "How do I get to a game (and buy tickets there)?"